 TekSIP also supports UPnP IGD specification.
 If installed behind UPnP supported Internet gateway device (ADSL router e.g.), TekSIP automatically detects if it is behind a new NAT gateway and the external IP address.
 All outgoing requests manipulated for NAT traversal.
 You do not need to add manual reverse mappings for SIP and RTP protocols.
 TekSIP has also a built-in STUN server.
 TekSIP supports auto provisioning of IP phones based on SUBSCRIBE / NOTIFY PnP mechanism.

 TekSIP can optionally act as a B2BUA for incoming 3xx SIP responses.
 TekSIP can also act as a RTP Proxy and record audio streams if RTP proxy enabled.
+SP edition provides SRTP <-> RTP interworking.
 Recorded audio streams are saved in wave format can be played using TekSIP Manager.
-TekSIP can act as a WebRTC media proxy for SIP based WebRTC softphones.
+TekSIP can act as a WebRTC media and signaling gateway for SIP based WebRTC softphones.
 This enables WebRTC softphones to make calls to and accept calls from legacy SIP systems.
 RADIUS Authentication (RFC 2865) and Accounting (RFC 2866) are supported.
 RADIUS authorization is available in only SP edition of TekSIP.
 TekSIP accepts RADIUS disconnect requests as specified in RFC 5176.

 TekSIP monitors failed registration and call attempts from suspicious endpoints and blacklists them.
 You can monitor black listed endpoints through TekSIP Manager and you can remove black listed endpoints from quarantine list if required.
 You can also ban specific user agents.